Improve your Bounce (Rate)

 Firstly analyse why you think your visitors are leaving your website.
 Here are a few main causes:

-- Page load times - excessive images, Flash based, bad code etc.
+Page load times - excessive images, Flash based, bad code etc.

-- Server location - if your visitors are all Australian based, why are you still using a US server for?
+Server location - if your visitors are all Australian based, why are you still using a US server for?

+Messy content - is your information too hard to find?
 Whilst your website may have an average bounce rate of 40%, you may need to break it down one step further and investigate which individual pages have a high bounce rate.
 If your contact page has a bounce rate of 80% and the rest of your internal pages have a very low bounce rate, then there may not even be a call for concern.